Brilliant Jumping Spider

 Habitat

-''Phidippus clarus'' is found in old fields throughout eastern North America.
-It lives among flowers, often sharing habitats with the small to medium-sized crab spider ''Misumena vatia'', which waits for prey. ''P. clarus'' often waits upside down near the top of a plant, a position which may be useful for detecting prey and then quickly jumping down before the prey can escape.
-In a 2002 survey of jumping spiders in Minnesota, ''P. clarus'' accounted for 52% of the total found.
+"Phidippus clarus" is found in old fields throughout most of the United States and southern Canada.
+It has also been recorded from western Mexico.
+It lives among flowers, often sharing habitats with the small to medium-sized crab spider "Misumena vatia", which waits for prey.
+"P. clarus" often waits upside down near the top of a plant such as basil leaves, a position which may be useful for detecting prey and then quickly jumping down before the prey can escape.
+In a 2002 survey of jumping spiders in Minnesota, "P. clarus" accounted for 52% of the total found.

 Reproduction

-''Phidippus clarus'' becomes adult in early summer, and females about to lay eggs can weight 400 milligrams.
-Early in the breeding season, in early to mid July, there are more males than females.
+"Phidippus clarus" becomes adult in early summer, and females about to lay eggs can weigh 400 milligrams.
+Early in the breeding season, in early to mid-July, there are more males than females.
 The females all become sexually mature at the same time.
-At this point during this part of the breeding season males die off, so that the number of males becomes equal or slightly smaller than the number of females.
+At this point of the breeding season males die off, so that the number of males becomes equal to or slightly smaller than the number of females.
 By August, most females live in their nests overnight for increasing periods, as this is where they will lay eggs.
 The nests are located in rolled up leaves and are made of thick silk, which is expensive to build.
+The egg sacs are conspicuous, as they are made of such thick silk.
 Tests show that females use visual landmarks to return to their nests.
 A male only remains at the same nest when paired with a female.

 Food